dominicm00/website/posts/going-beyond-the-repl.md

 between the REPL and code.
 Can we test small changes directly in the code, rather than in a REPL?

-### Evaluating expressions in context
-REPLs only evaluate top-level expressions.
-This makes it difficult to test expressions that are dependent on other data:

 ```haskell
 f x = out
   where